 Welcome to the Health Center Advocacy Network – a robust network of over 150,000 Health Center Advocates, recognizable within the Health Center community and to the public at large.
-The primary purpose of the Health Center Advocacy Network is to support and advance the Health Center Movement in order to address the needs of health center patients and the communities health centers serve.
-To support the Health Center Advocacy Network this site will provide access to best practices in order to establish advocacy infrastructure, training, information, tools, guidance, and general advocacy support.
+The primary purpose of the Health Center Advocacy Network is to support and advance the Health Center Movement and address the needs of the patients and communities served by health centers.
+HCAdvocacy.org provides access to best practices in order to establish advocacy infrastructure, training, information, tools, guidance, and general advocacy support.
 We welcome and offer these advocacy resources to serve two primary goals; to ensure sustained growth, consistent action and responsiveness across the Health Center Advocacy Network and to support health centers in securing resources in order to thrive and care for all those in need in our communities through advocacy.

 The Health Center Advocacy Network is led and organized by The National Association of Community Health Centers (NACHC), a nonprofit organization formed by America’s Health Centers.
 For over 50 years, NACHC has provided education, training, advocacy, and technical support services to health centers, State & Regional Primary Care Associations and Health Center Controlled Networks, and has worked to expand access to primary and preventive care to all people in need through the patient-centered, community-based health center model.
 Learn more about health centers at www.nachc.org.